Ilansos/telegram_channel_scraper/readme.md

 ## Support

 For any issues or questions regarding the setup or operation of the scraper, please raise an issue in the repository or contact the repository maintainers.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+### MIT License